Your browser is not supported or outdated so some features of the site might not be available.

 1.41 dB

-The Beats Studio3 have a good peak and dips performance.
-The peaks in the low to mid-bass and high bass to low-mid gives a bit more kick and boom to your audio, but a dip in the mid-mid nudges vocals and lead instruments to the back of the mix.
+These headphones have a good peak and dips performance.
+There are a few deviations, but the headphones can follow their sound profile well overall.
+The peaks in the low to mid-bass and high bass to low-mid give a bit more kick and boom to your audio but also muddies the mix.
+A dip in the mid-mid nudges vocals and lead instruments to the back of the mix.
 The low-treble is also uneven, so the upper harmonics of vocals and lead instruments are alternatingly harsh and veiled.
 Sibilants like S and T sounds also sound a bit piercing.

 5.1